jiayou-ai/jiayou/README.md

 # jiayou
-Just a little repo for jiayou and legals
+A repo for jiayou and legals